gajus/eslint-plugin-jsdoc/README.md

 Requires returns are documented.

 By default `async` functions that do not explicitly return a value pass this rule.
 You can force all `async` functions to require return statements by setting `forceReturnsWithAsync` as true on the options object.
-This maybe useful as an `async` function will always return a Promise, even if the Promise returns void.
+This may be useful as an `async` function will always return a Promise, even if the Promise returns void.

 ```js
 'jsdoc/require-jsdoc': ['error', {forceReturnsWithAsync: true}]